 The Scheme's current investment strategy remains appropriate for the Scheme given its current funding position and is regularly reviewed by the Trustee and investment adviser.
-The covenant assessment of Principal Employer performance also remains strong showing continued revenue growth through 2023.
+The covenant provided to the Scheme by the Principal Employer (Travis Perkins PLC) remained Strong - with improvements in scheme funding and investment risk levels largely offsetting year-on-year decline in core trading metrics.

 In accordance with the requirements of FRS 102 and the Pensions SORP the fair value of investments at the date of the statement of net assets reflects the economic conditions in existence at that date.
-The Trustee has evaluated all subsequent events or transactions for potential recognition or disclosure to the date on which these financial statements were signed and has determined that there were no additional subsequent events requiring adjustment to or disclosure in the Scheme financial statements - details of subsequent event considerations are disclosed in Note 19.
+The Trustee has evaluated all subsequent events or transactions for potential recognition or disclosure to the date on which these financial statements were signed and has determined that there were no additional subsequent events requiring adjustment to or disclosure in the Scheme financial statements.